status-im/open-bounty/doc/decisions/0002-sign-commits-with-gpg.md

 It also introduces some complexity because contributors who want to sign their commits need to set up the appropriate tooling.
 Due to that we will not require outside contributors to sign their commits for now.

+Adopting GPG signing for contributors will also make our PR checks pass allowing us to more easily discern actually broken and working PRs.

 ## Consequences